 The first step of using a data warehouse such as Google BigQuery is successfully loading your data to Google BigQuery tables.
 This article aims at providing you with a step-by-step solution to help you get started with the process of Preparing Data for BigQuery.

-Upon a complete walkthrough of the content, you will be able to optimise your data source to ensure you have a smooth data loading process.
+Upon a complete walkthrough of the content, you will be able to optimise your data source to ensure you have a smooth data loading process and also preparing data for bigquery.

 Introduction to Google BigQuery